• Home

 The results in the second prompt are much more relevant to the bakery's target market, and they convey more personality.

-Another way to brainstorm better is to ask ChatGPT to take on a role (your role, perhaps, or that of your target audience) and answer questions as if it were that person.
+Another way to improve your brainstorming prompts is to ask ChatGPT to take on a role (your role, perhaps, or that of your target audience) and answer questions as if it were that person.
 This can help you explore fresh perspectives from a new angle.

 Conversation with ChatGPT.
 The prompt asks ChatGPT to take on the role of a small business owner trying to find ways to improve their online visibility.